annaluizando/blindspot/README.md

 blindspot
 ```

-If you want to open blindspot directly in a random challenge, filtering by difficulty, you can run using flags,
+If you want to open blindspot directly in a random challenge, filtering by difficulty, you can run using flags.
+where difficulty levels are:
-where 0 = Beginner, 1 = Intermediate, 2 = Advanced.
+0 = Beginner,
+1 = Intermediate,
+2 = Advanced

+Example, playing random intermediate challenges:

 ```
 blindspot --difficulty=1